-The tranche liability was revalued each reporting period with the change in fair value recorded in the accompanying condensed statements of operations and comprehensive loss through the issuance of the Milestone Shares on June 17, 2021.
+The tranche liability was revalued each reporting period with the change in fair value recorded in the accompanying condensed statements of operations through the issuance of the Milestone Shares on June 17, 2021.
 Following the Milestone Closing, the remaining tranche liability was reclassified to convertible preferred stock on the condensed balance sheet.